Fear & Greed Index

 TL;DR

 A 0–100 daily sentiment scalar for the crypto market.
-Six inputs — volatility, momentum, social, surveys, dominance, and search trends — combined with fixed weights into one number, with four named regimes split at 25, 50, and 75.
+Six inputs — volatility, momentum/volume, social, surveys, dominance, search trends — combined with fixed weights into one number, split into four named regimes at 25, 50, and 75.

-The Fear & Greed Index plots one daily scalar between 0 and 100 against the same regime cuts the index has used since launch.
-Below 25 is Extreme fear; between 25 and 50 is Fear; between 50 and 75 is Greed; above 75 is Extreme greed.
-The four background bands on the chart correspond to those regimes.
-The muted line is Bitcoin’s USD price on the log left axis for cycle context.
+The Fear & Greed Index compresses the crypto market’s emotional state into one daily scalar between 0 and 100.
+The chart plots that scalar against the four regime cuts the index has used since launch: below 25 is Extreme fear; 25 to 50 is Fear; 50 to 75 is Greed; above 75 is Extreme greed.
+The four background bands map to those regimes, and the muted line is Bitcoin’s USD price on the log left axis, there only to put each sentiment swing in cycle context.

-Six components combine with fixed weights into the daily 0–100 scalar.
-Each sub-score is normalised to 0–100 in its own right, then weighted into the composite:
+Six components combine with fixed weights into the daily 0–100 value.
+Each sub-score is normalised to its own 0–100 range first, then weighted into the composite.
+The weights have not changed since the first print on 1 February 2018; the survey leg is the one moving part, currently paused, with the remaining components reweighted to fill the gap.

 Component weights — fixed since the index launched on 1 February 2018